 First detection tests of triggered snow avalanches with DAS were conducted by Prokop et al. (2013).
 Using a fiber following an avalanche path, Fichtner et al. (2021) were able to observe snow avalanche signals and differentiate between flow regimes.
 Paitz et al. (2023) employed an unsupervised clustering algorithm (Bayesian Gaussian Mixture Model) on a set of features extracted from DAS avalanche recordings from the same test site.
 Amongst other findings, they could recognize seismic far field signatures before the avalanche hit the fiber.
 This gives hope for a realistic monitoring system where the sensor position does not necessarily lie in the avalanche path but is instead situated some distance away from it, such as a telecommunication fiber in a valley.
-As mentioned, previous experiments were conducted on test sites with fibers following the avalanche paths.
-With readily available telecommunication fibers along exposed roads there is a large potential of increasing avalanche monitoring systems without the need for further installations.
 Within this paper, we present results from a seismic avalanche test monitoring system in western Norway based on Distributed Acoustic Sensing (DAS), utilizing a standard telecommunication fiber along a mountain road as the receiver.